 I backed on a whim…(much to the alarm of me and myself) perhaps taken in, in part, by the great illustration style and the promise of solitaire options…and I have been suitably impressed.
 The look, feel and solo mode are very well done in my opinion.
 I have a lighter worker placement/resource management style game that turns out to be a very entertaining yet sneakily difficult.

 Without being too complex, there are still a huge number of very tricky decisions to be made and linking numerous actions/abilities together brings some fantastic results.
 The rulebook is nicely laid out and the rules are ridiculously simple considering what sort of game it is.
 The complexity and enjoyment come from the intricacies and nuances of the many interaction locations.
 It is really interesting to see how a basic game layout will have to be played in so many different ways as a player works through the wide choice of solo objective cards.
 Not a Bot, as such, and not an Automa but a very clever way of adapting a multiplayer game of this nature for soloist accessibility.
 All credit to Final Frontier for that one!

 Notes About Feet…or Foot Notes: (4th May 2018)

 I recently communicated with Final Frontier after they announced a potential expansion to Rise to Nobility arriving late 2018.
-My previous concearn that the Chancelor Expansion was not accessable as a solo component to the game…great news…
+My previous concern that the Chancellor Expansion was not accessible as a solo component to the game…great news…

 @BSoMT, Thanks for the great review!
 And most definitely! 🙂 The new campaign we are working on will come with an expansion for the normal mode, the night mode, the solo mode and integrating the solo mode with The Chancery.
 With that, the idea is to integrate all modules and give you the ability to mix them all.